Budibase/website/content/manufacturing/templates/manufacturing-quality-control-checklist/index.md

 ### Manage products and work submissions

-Our quality control checklist for manufacturing template is built for total oversight over quality control tasks.
-We’ve provided dedicated screens to search, filter, view, manage, and edit both product and inspection entries.
+Our quality control checklist template is built for total oversight over quality control tasks.
+We’ve provided dedicated screens to search, filter, view, manage, and edit both product and visual inspection entries.

 Use our _dynamic filter_ components to sort and isolate entries, by any database variable.
 Quickly find the exact right products and inspection reports, with minimal effort.
 Use any combination of filtering expressions to sort data.